norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 ## Deadlines and key dates

-The deadline for applications is noon on Friday the 28th of June 2014.
-We will email applicants that have been short-listed for interview by 7pm on Tuesday July 1st, sorry we will only have time to reply to your application personally if you have been short-listed for interview.
+The deadline for applications is noon on Friday the 2nd of July 2014.
+We will email applicants that have been short-listed for interview by 7pm on Saturday July 5th, sorry we will only have time to reply to your application personally if you have been short-listed for interview.

 We will be conducting interviews over the Mondays and Fridays between July 7th